drahmel/jact/README.md

 I decided to create a simple and ultra-compact (<2K) library that could give me some of the things I love about React within an easily deployable jQuery-compatible package.

-> Note that Jact started as a complete integration with jQuery, but I soon realized that it could be used with any framework -- even React -- where a state-based structure is desired.

 # Project Objectives

 * Create interactive "state" like React